thoth-station/adviser/docs/source/unit.rst

 module for the pipeline unit (e.g. inside ``thoth.adviser.sieves`` for a sieve specific units not specific to any Python interpreter or any Python package).

+An exception are also units used for debugging that should go to ``_debug`` module of the respective pipeline unit type module.

 Afterword for pipeline units
 ============================